+Walls in traditional framed buildings are made out of framed wall studs.
 Wall boards on a pole building are called girts.
-Girts are installed horizontally and attached to posts.
-This allows the load to be transferred to poles.
+Girts are installed horizontally and attach directly to posts.
+This allows the load to be transferred to the poles.
 This is main reason pole buildings do not need a traditional foundation, which result in substantial cost savings.
-Standard Girts Girts are commonly framed [...]

 Learn about the different types of girts you can use when building a pole barn or pole building.

 - Girts are commonly framed in two main ways, standard and commercial.

 - Standard girt as seen above are nailed flat to the outside of poles.

 - Standard girts usually can be installed without cutting boards which saves labor and material.